lancehaoh/HTX/README.md

 - At most 3 files can be uploaded at a time.
 - Only .mp3/.wav files are supported.
 - The frontend app runs on port 3000 and backend app runs on port 5000.
 Make sure these ports are free.
+- The search feature will perform a pattern search on processed filenames.
+E.g. Searching for test could yield "test-1.mp3" and "test-2.mp3".

 ## Setup
 1. Download this repository as a zip file and unzip it.